123wwwa/Survev-Prism-Cheat/README.md

 You do not need to clone this repository or install development tools to use the published userscript.
 Disable older copies of the injector to avoid running multiple versions together.

 ## Features

-- **Automatic nickname** — Uses `PrismCheat` as the in-game join name.

-- **Configurable aim assist** — Adjust the total aiming cone from 5° to 180°.
+- **Configurable aim assist(sophisticated Aimbot)** — Adjust the total aiming cone from 5° to 180°.
 The default is 60° (30° on each side of the mouse direction), and your angle setting is saved locally.
 - **Target checks** — Targets must be on the same floor and have a clear shot.
 Focused targets follow the same restrictions.
-- **Movement prediction** — Predicts target movement and checks the predicted aim point against the cone and obstacles.
 - **Automatic melee** — Supports close-range targeting and movement.
-- **Visual controls** — Zoom, player tracers, grenade tracers, flashlight, and an optional status overlay.
+- **Visual controls(ESP, Zoom)** — Zoom, player tracers, grenade tracers, flashlight, and an optional status overlay.
 - **TAB settings menu** — Toggle features and adjust aiming settings from one panel.
 Aim assist pauses while the menu is open.
-- **Original game settings** — Transfers server lists, region settings, proxy configuration, and sprite atlases from the original client.
-- **Patch validation** — Detects missing or duplicate patch targets and stops the build or injection when checks fail.

 ## Combat options

 Open **TAB → Combat options**.
 Each option has its own saved toggle.